RNaimy/strategicai-visibility-loop-etl/docs/data_dictionary.md

 - All demo data is synthetic for NDA compliance and reproducibility.
 - Store the Prompt Log in Notion, Airtable, or Google Sheets.
 Tool choice matters less than consistency.
 - Future versions may include JSON schema validation for input files (`docs/data_schema.json`) to ensure data consistency and integrity.
+- In the public release, only the merged visibility dataset is generated.
+Diagnostic and triage files are available in the advanced version.